 To help keep your bun in place and to smooth down any frizz, apply some wax or pomade as needed.

-And there you have it, a messy, low man bun done in record speed!
+And there you have it, a messy, low-man bun done at record speed!

 How to Make a Twisted Man Bun